 A three-judge bench of the Supreme Court, headed by Chief Justice P Sathasivam and comprising Justices Ranjan Gogoi and MY Eqbal, expressed shock over the incident on Friday.

-The judges have set 31 January as the date for hearing the case.'No rape'
+The judges have set 31 January as the date for hearing the case.

 On Thursday, West Bengal police said the woman belonging to the Santhal tribal group was gang-raped on Monday night for her relationship with a non-tribal man from a nearby village in Birbhum district.

 The couple, who were in a relationship for almost five years, were caught on Monday when the man visited the woman's home with the proposal of marriage.

 During the 'proceedings' of the kangaroo court, the couple were made to sit with hands tied.
 The man and the woman were each fined 25,000 rupees ($400; £240) for "the crime of falling in love".

 The man paid up, but the woman's family were unable to pay, after which the headman, a distant relative of the woman, allegedly ordered the rape.